 School Meals/Snacks and Fruit

-Dinner money for the whole week should be sent to school on a Monday morning or the first working day of the week, children should not change from dinners to sandwiches except at the start of each half term.
+Dinner money for the whole week should be paid via ParentPay by no later than Monday morning or the first working day of the week, children should not change from dinners to sandwiches except at the start of each half term.

 In Key Stage 1, we participate in the “National Fruit in Schools Scheme” whereby all children up to age of 7 years receive a free piece of fruit each day.
 In Key Stage 2, children may bring their own fruit or healthy snack.